-The form of control over the work on the course material is the completion of practical tasks, with a maximum score of 5 points that a higher education student can receive for each task.
+The form of control over the work on the material of the course is the completion of practical tasks, with a maximum score of 5 points that a higher education student can receive for each task.

 The maximum score for completing the module test is 15 points.
 The maximum score is awarded for a test completed without errors, in full, demonstrating a sufficiently high level of knowledge and skills in using computational and graphical capabilities.